 The JSET training method is unusual, but I’ve never found anyone it doesn’t work for.
 Essentially, it involves running big weekly distances at an easy pace.
 At the peak of a training cycle I run over 250km per week, rarely exceeding 70% of race pace.
 One particularly unusual element of the training is that it doesn’t involve running anywhere near race pace.
 Find out more about the training style.

-Alongside coaching and running I am working towards a BSc in Sports Science & Physiology at the University of Leeds, where I have taken a particular interest in cardiac physiology.
+And finally, some background about me; I am a graduate of the University of Leeds, with a BSc in Sports Science & Physiology.
+For my final year project (dissertation) I investigated predicting marathon performance from training variables and previous race performance.
 I ran my first marathon at the age of 17, and I've run at least one every year since.
 My current PB is 2h28min, which I ran in the Yorkshire Marathon 2018.